Entry requirements

 Course content

-• have an interdisciplinary understanding of the links between social, biological and environmental factors and individual health behaviours, choices, and outcomes
+• the interdisciplinary links between social, biological and environmental factors and individual health behaviours, choices, and outcomes

-• understand the interdisciplinary skills and processes required to translate scientific research into practical health and well-being applications
+• the skills and processes required to translate scientific research into practical health and well-being applications

 South West Doctoral Training Partnership